 Please note: international students should refer to this page to get an indicative course cost.

-Interactive lectures, seminars, workshops and fieldwork (4-hrs weekly over 13 weeks), plus course readings and discussion sessions.
+Interactive lectures, seminars, workshops and field trips (4-hrs weekly over 13 weeks), plus MyLO discussion forum.

 |Timetable||View the lecture timetable | View the full unit timetable|